Lauren Goodger Blasted On Instagram For ‘Ruining’ Her Face

 While it’s unclear why the reality star chose to make so many dramatic changes to her body, the evolution is very visible through the course of her social media posts.
 Lauren’s Instagram account appears to have been started back in 2015.
 Many of her fans admit to missing the more natural and proportional version of Lauren you can find by scrolling back through her older posts.
 While both her bosom and her behind were curvaceous back in 2005, they were notably less man-made.

-Based on Lauren’s appearance and social media activity, it was during the year 2016 that she started implementing some major changes.
-Lip enlargements, chest enlargements, and cheekbone implants.
+Based on Lauren’s appearance and social media activity, it was during 2016 that she started implementing some major changes, like lip enlargements, chest enlargements, and cheekbone implants.

 CelebSnow confirms that Goodger has also admitted to rear-end enhancement and rhinoplasty.